amazon-braket/amazon-braket-pennylane-plugin-python/doc/devices/braket_remote.rst

 Device options
 ~~~~~~~~~~~~~~

-The default value of ``shots`` is ``None``.
-In this case:
+The default value of the ``shots`` argument is ``Shots.DEFAULT``, resulting in the default number of

-- If the device ARN points to a simulator, the device runs in analytic mode (calculations will be
+shots specified by the remote device being used.
+For example, a simulator device may default to
-  exact).
+analytic mode while a QPU must pick a finite number of shots.

-- If the device ARN points to a QPU, a default nonzero number of shots will be fixed.
+Setting ``shots=0`` or ``shots=None`` will cause the device to run in analytic mode.
+If the device

-Analytic-mode is not available for QPUs and setting ``shots=0`` will raise an error.
+ARN points to a QPU, analytic mode is not available and an error will be raised.

 Supported operations
 ~~~~~~~~~~~~~~~~~~~~